charancust/Music-Genre-Classification-using-Machine-Learning/Dataset.md

 ## Access:

-The dataset can be accessed [here](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification)
+The dataset can be downloaded from [here](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification)

+Or instead of downloading, the dataset can directly be accessed in python.
+Refer to [this site](https://datasets.activeloop.ai/docs/ml/datasets/gtzan-genre-dataset/)